 The Importance of a Game Plan

 If life were a football game, how is it going for you?
 Are you in the first half or second half?
 Or, are you closer to the two minute warning?
 Have you been calling your own plays or are you relying on an experienced coach to help you make the calls?
-Do you have a game plan or are you calling audibles each play?
+Do you have a game plan or are you calling audibles at the line of scrimmage?
 What’s the score?
 Are you ahead or behind?
 What are you going to do differently with the time you have remaining?

 If you are a football fan you know the value of a good coach and a good game plan.
 You also know that the game plans often change during the game.
 The game plan for the first half is usually not the game plan you will follow for the second half.
 In the game of life, that is almost always true.
 You must frequently make mid-course corrections.
 If you have lost some of your retirement assets during the recent market meltdown, you cannot re-create your portfolio if you are already retired, or start over again once you have sold your business.
 The second half of your life is about protecting principal, converting assets into income and minimizing risk.
 Growth at any cost becomes less important than it was in the first half.

-The capabilities that enabled you to accumulate wealth are often not the same skills you need for income tax management, wealth transfer, business succession, retirement planning, risk management, and managing your investment strategy.
+The capabilities that enabled you to accumulate wealth are often not the same skills you need for income tax management, wealth transfer, business succession, retirement planning, risk management, and managing your retirement income strategy.
 Moreover, without a coordinated team of advisors, how you transfer wealth to the next generation is critical.
-Studies show that families often lose much of their wealth by the second or third generation.
+Studies show that families often lose much of their wealth by the second generation.

 As wealth accumulates, so often does the number of advisors…attorneys, accountants, investment managers, insurance professionals, trust officers, and private bankers…to the point where you may have assembled a pretty good team of specialists.
 However, which one is capable of driving the process?
 They all work for you, but unless you have been down this road before and have the goal in mind, are you the one who can drive the process?
 If your team lacks a qualified wealth advisor to coordinate the subject matter experts on your behalf, you are going to be fighting an uphill battle trying to manage the egos and maintain focus.
 Your team needs a coach, an experienced wealth advisor.

-Families expect results from their Wealth Advisors, and at CWA we will work as hard as it takes to deliver those results!
+Families expect results from their Wealth Advisors, and at Cornerstone we will work as hard as it takes to deliver those results!
 While CWA can access all of the comprehensive services required by affluent families, how we help them use these services sets us apart.
-With CWA’s assistance and guidance, you can use your wealth to move from success to significance.
+With CWA’s assistance and guidance, you can use your wealth to move from success to significance, meaning doing something that differentiates you from the rest.
 Our resources enable you to integrate advanced tools into a comprehensive plan which will allow you to:

 - Create and implement a game plan for the second half of your life that incorporates your values and establishes milestones for accomplishing your second half goals